Infinitoa/InfiTweaks/README.md

-# InfiTweaks
+# Infi's Utilities

-Learning how to mod Minecraft with Forge for myself, just ignore me derping here=)
+Learning how to mod Minecraft with Forge for myself, just ignore me derping here =)